Starting Your BCM Journey ...

 - [Course Code: BCM-300] If you starting BCM and "Embarking Your BCM Learning Journey by Attending the Intermediate Course"

-- [Course Code: BCM-400] Meanwhile, if you have decide to complete your BCM-5000 course into stages, and have already completed our intermediate course (BCM-300), you will be asking yourself on how you can "Complete Your Final Installment of Advanced Level BCM (400 Level) Training Course."
+- [Course Code: BCM-400] Meanwhile, if you have decided to complete your BCM-5000 course into stages, and have already completed our intermediate course (BCM-300), you will be asking yourself how you can "Complete Your Final Installment of Advanced Level BCM (400 Level) Training Course."

-In view of COVID-19 outbreak resulting in travel restrictions, quarantine and social distancing requirement, all courses are now offered as Blended Learning.
+In view of the COVID-19 outbreak resulting in travel restrictions, quarantine and social distancing requirements, all courses are now offered as Blended Learning.
 You may want to read "What is a BCM-5000 Blended Learning Course?"